When money can be taken from your Universal Credit payments

 You will pay back any overpayments at a rate of up to 15 percent of your Standard Allowance (the basic amount of Universal Credit you are entitled to before extra money for things like childcare and housing costs is added).

-If you are part of a joint claim and your household earnings are above a certain level, up to 25 percent can be taken from your Universal Credit payments.
+If your household earnings are above a certain level, up to 25 percent can be taken from your Universal Credit payments.
 You can speak to your work coach at your local Jobs & Benefits office to find out more.

 Overpayments of Tax Credits